overlookmotel/shimstack/README.md

 [![Dev dependency Status](https://img.shields.io/david/dev/overlookmotel/shimstack.svg)](https://david-dm.org/overlookmotel/shimstack)
 [![Coverage Status](https://img.shields.io/coveralls/overlookmotel/shimstack/master.svg)](https://coveralls.io/r/overlookmotel/shimstack)

+API is largely stable and there are tests for all features.

 ## What it does

 A function stack is a stack of functions which execute one after the other, much like middleware.
 This module converts a function into a function stack.